-I. Individual service plan (ISP): A person-centered plan for an eligible recipient that includes their needs, functional levels, intermediate and long-range outcomes for achieving their goals and specifies responsibilities for the eligible recipient's support needs.
-The ISP enables and assists the recipient to identify and access a personalized mix of paid waiver and non-paid services and supports that assists them to achieve personally defined outcomes in the community.
+[H.] I. Individual service plan (ISP): [A person-centered plan for an eligible recipient that includes his or her needs, functional levels, intermediate and long range outcomes for achieving his or her goals and specifies responsibilities for the eligible recipient's support needs.
+The ISP determines the services allocated to the eligible recipient.]
+A person-centered plan for an eligible recipient that includes his or her needs, functional levels, intermediate and long-range outcomes for achieving his or her needs, functional levels, intermediate and long-range outcomes for achieving his or her goals and specifies responsibilities for the eligible recipient's support needs.
+The ISP enables and assists the recipient to identify and access a personalized mix of paid waiver and non-paid services and supports that assists him or her to achieve personally defined outcomes in the community.

-J. Outside reviewer: An independent third-party assessor who has a contract with the DOH to conduct clinical reviews of all requested DDW services.
+[1.]
+J. Outside reviewer: An independent [third-party] third-party assessor who has a contract with the DOH to conduct clinical reviews of all requested DDW services.
 The outside reviewer will make a written determination on whether the requested supports are clinically justified and will recommend whether the eligible recipient's requested ISP and budget should be approved or denied.
 The decision of the outside reviewer to approve any requested service is binding on the state.
 However, the state may agree to overturn a decision to deny requested services.

-K. Person centered planning (PCP): Person centered planning is a process that places a person at the center of planning their life and supports.
+[J.] K. Person centered planning (PCP): Person centered planning is a process that places a person at the center of planning their life and supports.
 It is an ongoing process that is the foundation for all aspects of the DDW program and DDW service provider's work with individuals with I/DD.
 The process is designed to identify the strengths, capacities, preferences, needs, and desired outcomes of the recipient.
 The process may include other persons, freely chosen by the individual, who are able to serve as important contributors to the process.
 It involves person centered thinking, person centered service planning and person- centered practice.
+[The PCP enables and assists the recipient to identify and access a personalized mix of paid and non-paid services and supports that assists him or her to achieve personally defined outcomes in the community.]

-L. Waiver: Permission from the centers for medicaid and medicare services (CMS) to cover supports for a particular population or service not ordinarily allowed.
+[K.] L. Waiver: Permission from the centers for medicaid and medicare services (CMS) to cover supports for a particular population or service not ordinarily allowed.

-M. Young Adult: An individual between the ages of 18 through 20 years of age who is allocated to the DDW and is receiving specific services as identified in the DOH/DDSD standards.
-An individual under age 21 is eligible for medical services funded by their medicaid providers under EPSDT.
-Upon the individual's 21st birthday, they are considered to be an adult recipient of DDW services.
+[L.] M. Young Adult: An individual between the ages of 18 through 20 years of age who is allocated to the DDW and is receiving specific services as identified in the DOH/DDSD standards [and policies].
+An individual under age 21 is eligible for medical services funded by his or her medicaid providers under EPSDT.
+Upon the individual's 21st birthday, he or she is considered to be an adult recipient of DDW services.
 [8.314.5.7 NMAC - Rp.
-8.314.5.7 NMAC, 12/1/2018; A, 4/1/2022]
+8.314.5.7 NMAC, 12/1/2018; A, xx/xx/xxxx]

-8.314.5.8 SAFEGUARDS CONCERNING RESTRAINTS, RESTRICTIONS AND SECLUSION:
+8.314.5.8 [[RESERVED]] SAFEGUARDS CONCERNING RESTRAINTS, RESTRICTIONS AND SECLUSION: